HistoryThis section has been translated automatically.

 The leading clinical symptom is a very unpleasant, permanent itching, which is described as pricking or drilling.
 Constant reactive scratching of the lesions may be a triggering factor for the verrucous component of lichen ruber verrucosus.
 This mechanism is known as the itch-scratch cycle.
 In some cases, scarring areas can be seen in the plaques.

 Not infrequently, triggering factors can be held responsible for the verrucous transformation of lichen planus.
 Thus, chronic venous insufficiency, as well as constant scratching, can be considered as a maintaining trigger factor for lichen planus verrucosus of the lower leg.

 Complicating, although rare, lesional ulcers may occur (explanation: keratinolytic, blistering component under the verrucous plaques, initially masking subepithelial blistering).

 Image of lichen planus with conspicuous compact orthohyperkeratosis, with massive irregular epidermal hyperplasia.
 The infiltrate is variably dense, tending to be sparse with focus on the tips of the rectal ridges.
 In contrast to nonverrucous lichen planus, the verrucous variant may have a relevant number of eosinophilic granulocytes.
 Rarely, plasma cells as well.

 Differential diagnosisThis section has been translated automatically.

-squamous cell carcinoma (see fig.): this DD has to be clarified histologically if necessary
+Squamous cell carcinoma (see fig.): this DD should be clarified histologically if necessary

-Chronic prurigo: confluent plaques or nodules are typical for lichen ruber verrucosum.
+Chronic prurigo: confluent plaques or nodules are typical of lichen ruber verrucosum.
 This is not observed in chronic prurigo.